Is AI gonna f**k up my career? 🤖

 P.S.
 Tech Ladies invited me back to speak on this topic next month!
 Reply PIVOT to be first to hear when tickets drop (last one sold out!).
 You don’t need to be a lady to join.

-Grace Fabian Coaching
+Grace Fabian Career Coaching

-Read more from Grace Fabian Coaching
+Read more from Grace Fabian Career Coaching